-The same thinking applies to weather.
-Certain events such as floods, tornadoes etc can damage your vehicle, but this is covered by comprehensive insurance.
-Therefore, if you move to a region which is prone to these "acts of God", then you will pay more.
+The weather may also be a factor.
+Certain events such as floods or extreme winds and tornadoes can damage your vehicle, but those events are covered if you have comprehensive coverage.
+Therefore, if you move to a region which is prone to severe weather, you may pay more.

 Find Home Insurance

 Compare home insurance quotes from 50+ providers in one simple step.
 Start saving today!

 How Your Home Insurance Policy May Be Affected By a Move